AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Aviatrix Transit FireNet supports different hashing algorithms available in Azure cloud to load balance the traffic across different firewalls which includes `Hash-based distribution mode (five-tuple hash) <https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-distribution-mode#hash-based-distribution-mode>`_ and `Source IP affinity mode (three-tuple or two-tuple hash) <https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-distribution-mode#source-ip-affinity-mode>`_.

-To learn more about Hashing Algorithm and Transit FireNet, check out `Transit FireNet FAQ. <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html>`_
+To learn more about Hashing Algorithm and Transit FireNet, look at `Transit FireNet FAQ. <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html>`_

 In this example, Transit VNet with Aviatrix Gateways will be deployed, and two Spoke Gateways (DEV and PROD) will be attached to it.

 The transit VNET will have a firewall of supported vendors (Check Point, Palo Alto Networks and Fortinet etc.) deployed in it.
 Please see the diagram below for more details.

-Once the infra is in-place then the policy will be created to inspect the east-west and north-south traffic.
+Once the infrastructure is in place you create a policy to inspect the east-west and north-south traffic.

 |avx_tr_firenet_topology_az|

 Create Transit VNet
 ********************

-VNets can be created manually on Azure or directly from Aviatrix Controller.
+VNets can be created manually on Azure or directly from the Aviatrix Controller.

-Aviatrix controller has set of useful tools available for users and in this example, VNets are created following the Useful Tools `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ guidelines.
+VNets are created following the Useful Tools `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ guidelines.

-1. Login to the Aviatrix Controller with username and password.
+1. Login to the Aviatrix Controller with a username and password.
 #.
 Navigate to **Useful Tools -> Create A VPC**.
 #.
 Select Azure as the Cloud Type.
 #.
 Add one VNet for Transit FireNet Gateway and select **Aviatrix Transit FireNet VNet** option as shown below.